dbgate/dbgate-docs/content/env-variables.md

 * SINGLE_CONNECTION - connection id.
 If defined, only this connection will be available (must be used with SINGLE_DATABASE)
 * SINGLE_DATABASE - database name, only this database will be available. (must be used with SINGLE_CONNECTION)
 * BASIC_AUTH - if true or 1 , basic authentization of both web and API is used.
 Otherwise, login form and JWT token base API authentization is used.
 Basic authentization cannot be used for OAuth authentization.
+* ALLOW_DBGATE_PRIVATE_CLOUD - by default, DbGate cloud is disabled for web version.
+Using this variable, you could enable it

 ## Logging configuration
 * LOG_LEVEL - all messages with this log level or bigger will be logged.
 One of values trace, debug, info, warn, error, fatal.
 Default is info